-NT 380 History and Archaeology of Bible Lands (OT 380, HI 380) 3 Hours
+NT 380 History and Archaeology of Bible Lands

+(OT 380, HI 380)

-This course consists of a 9 - 12 day study tour of Israel with pre- and post-tour assignments.
+This course consists of a 9 - 12 day study tour of Israel with preand post-tour assignments.
 Other Bible lands such as Jordan, Syria, and Egypt may also be included.

-Bible lands such as Jordan, Syria, and Egypt may also be included.
 Weekly seminars on various sites and aspects of Biblical history will prepare students for the trip.
 Significant sites related to the Old Testament, New Testament, medieval history, and modern history will be visited.